charlyporcher/My_Website/content/authors/admin/_index.md

 <br/>

+&nbsp;

 Welcome!

+I am an Assistant Professor of Economics at Georgetown University's McDonough School of Business.

-I am an economist with research interests in economic geography, urban and migration economics.
+My research focuses on economic geography, urban and migration economics.

-I am a Postdoctoral Fellow in International Economics at Dartmouth College for the 2020-2021 academic year.

-In July 2021, I will be joining Georgetown University's McDonough School of Business as an Assistant Professor of Economics.

-I received a PhD in Economics from Princeton University.
-You can find my CV {{% staticref "files/cv.pdf" %}}here{{% /staticref %}}.
+You can download my CV {{< staticref "cv.pdf" "newtab" >}}here{{< /staticref >}}.